mmolero/Recipes/README.md

 Recipes of some configurations and tests I've needed.
 I hope they would be useful.
 Thanks to everyone who shares his/her wisdom

-1. Visualization
+isualization:

 - vtk

-2. Web Development
+Web Development:

 - pelican

-3. Machine Learning
+Machine Learning:

 - theano
 - caffe